Register for Classes

 My son/daughter is on a mission can I add his/her classes?

 You need a signed release from your son/daughter in order to add classes on his/her behalf.
 The release must clearly state that you have the authorization to register your son/daughter for courses.
-Bring the written statement with your picture ID to the Registration window for assistance.
+Bring the written statement with your picture ID to the registration window (#13) at the Office of the Registrar located on the second floor of the Student Services Building.

 Can I get double credit if I repeat a class?